agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 -------------------------------------

-The compilation of using **@projectname** is rather straight-forward: you must pass the path of the **@projectname** include folder to your compiler as well as the path of your installation of **Boost**.
+The compilation of code using **@projectname** is rather straight-forward: you must pass the path of the **@projectname** include folder to your compiler as well as the path of your installation of **Boost**.
 It is strongly recommended that you enable all of your compiler optimizations, for example, `-O3` for g++, to exploit the full performance potential of **@projectname**.
 You should also pass the required compiler flag